Juliana Awada: First Lady of Buenos Aires

 Awada and Mauricio Macri began a relationship in 2009.
 They wed on 16 November 2010 and have one daughter, Antonia, born in 2011.
 In an interview with La Nación newspaper in 2012, she stated that her father is a liberal Muslim who did not object to one of Juliana's sisters marrying a Christian and the other a Jew.
+Macri and Awada would end their relationship, separating, in late 2025.

 Role in 2015 Argentine general election

 Awada played an important role during the campaign of her husband, Mauricio Macri, in the presidential elections.
 At first with an extremely low profile, Juliana always differed from the other wives of the presidential candidates, who had been much more prominent in the campaigns of their husbands.
 But the campaign advisers sought to turn their profile and make it much more visible for the campaign.
 She joined the campaign of Maria Eugenia Vidal in the Province of Buenos Aires in a tour of the party of José C. Paz, where they visited the Zonal Hospital of Agudos Governor Domingo Mercante, and talked with neighbors and merchants in Plaza Manuel Belgrano of that locality.
 Awada was concerned about the hospital's building situation.

 She was present during the presidential debate that took place in the Law College of the University of Buenos Aires, between her husband Mauricio Macri against the candidate Daniel Scioli.
 After the debate, the wives of both candidates came onstage to accompany their husbands, and Awada and Macri had an intense kiss that was later replicated by the media in Argentina.